-The second project to be commissioned by the Research Hub is titled 'To develop a 'data pack' on the properties, characteristics, and content of digestate that will provide context for the development of new uses of outputs from Anaerobic Digesters'.
-The project commenced in May '21, and will be carried out over a period of approx. six months, completing in November '21.
+The second project commissioned by the Research Hub is titled 'To develop a 'data pack' on the properties, characteristics, and content of digestate that will provide context for the development of new uses of outputs from Anaerobic Digesters'.
+The project commenced in May '21 and completed in December '21.

 Motivation(s) for the research being undertaken:

 - Plans to increase the recovery of household food waste in England and Wales will lead to increased feedstock for the anaerobic digestion process, and in turn an increase in the production of digestate

 - Currently, the majority of digestate in the U.K. is applied directly to agricultural land; however, there are limits on the land available and restrictions on application timings and quantities